 With hopes of a tourism rebound, countries and cruise lines are making safety a top priority.
-Although vaccines, safety precautions, and COVID test requirements are helping to prevent the spread of COVID-19, there’s one more safeguard that cruise lines in particular are counting on: mandatory travel insurance.
+Although vaccines, safety precautions, and COVID-19 test requirements are helping to prevent the spread of Covid, there’s one more safeguard that cruise lines in particular are counting on: mandatory travel insurance.
 This isn’t a requirement for all countries or all cruise lines, but regardless, it’s a smart idea to purchase travel insurance for your upcoming vacation.

-What’s the Advantage of Having Travel Insurance?
+What’s the Advantage of Having Cruise Travel Insurance?

 Generally, cruisers describe their vacations as smooth sailing.
 But if something were to happen unexpectedly, things can quickly take a turn.
-Because of this, purchasing travel insurance is just as important as packing your camera, passport, or phone charger.
+Because of this, purchasing cruise insurance is just as important as packing your camera, passport, or phone charger.

 It’s important for travelers to realize that regular health insurance may not provide coverage during the cruise.
 If any illness, injury, or other health issue were to take place on board or during the trip, it may not be covered, which would result in high medical expenses for those involved.